 When it comes to downhill skiing, the smoothness of the bottom of your skis will often help determine how fast and how well you ski.
 So having a quality glide wax or grip wax is important for overall performance.
 One of the best we’ve found so far is the Toko All in One Wax Rub Wax.Read more

-This wax type falls easily into the glide category, and is designed to get you down to the bottom of the hill safely and quickly.
-In addition, the wax also helps you maintain your skis and protect them from the wear and tear often seen in downhill skiing.
+This wax type falls quickly into the glide category and is designed to get you down to the bottom of the hill safely and quickly.
+Also, the wax helps you maintain your skis and protect them from the wear and tear often seen in downhill skiing.

-If you’re looking for a universal wax that can help keep your skis gliding efficiently, then the Toko All in One Hot Wax is definitely something to consider.
-While the application may be a bit problematic without a viable heat source, overall this is a great find.
+If you’re looking for a universal wax that can help keep your skis gliding efficiently, then the Toko All in One Hot Wax is something to consider.
+While the application may be a bit problematic without a viable heat source, overall, this is a great find.

 Criteria Used for Evaluation

-In almost all the cases presented here, one factor that we definitely considered was whether or not the item would be durable or tough enough to withstand a skier’s life.
-The truth is skiing can be a rough sport, especially on equipment.
-The colder temperatures, the snow, ice, and even wind can certainly do some significant damage to your skis, not to mention the acrobatics that downhill skiing sometimes produces.
-Simply put, whatever you take with you to the slopes needs to be strong enough to survive the slopes.
+In almost all the cases presented here, one factor that we considered was whether or not the item would be durable or tough enough to withstand a skier’s life.
+The truth is skiing can be a rough sport, especially on skiing equipment.
+The colder temperatures, the snow, ice, and even wind can undoubtedly do some significant damage to your skis, not to mention the acrobatics that downhill skiing sometimes produces.
+Put, whatever you take with you to the slopes needs to be strong enough to survive the slopes.

-For the most part, the items presented here have been shown to be very reliable and tough when it comes to withstanding a skier’s life.
-True, there were some minor instances of things not measuring quite up to our standards, but for the most part, we were impressed by the durability of these items.
+For the most part, the items presented here are very reliable and robust when it comes to withstanding a skier’s life.
+True, there were some minor instances of things not measuring entirely up to our standards, but for the most part, we were impressed by the durability of these items.

 That being said, it’s important to remember that with a little effort, you can predict and sometimes plan for the overall conditions that you can encounter on a particular slope or series of slopes.
-Some paths are known to feature snow that is hard packed and difficult to maneuver through.
+Some paths are known to feature snow that is hard-packed and difficult to maneuver through.
 Others feature fresh powder that although easy to glide through, can create havoc with your visibility.
 We can offer our help here with the guide on the best ski goggles.